The Transporter Refueled: Plot

 In 1995, Russian criminal mobster Arkady Karasov and his associates Leo Imasov and Yuri took over rival gangs' sex trafficking business at the French Riviera.
 One of the prostitutes is a young Anna and Maïssa.
 Karasov takes an interest in taking Maïssa with him.

 Fifteen years later, Anna arranges to dismantle Karasov's criminal enterprise.
 Former special forces operative Frank Martin Jr., a skilled chauffeur, transports classified packages and clients in his Audi S8.
-He picks up Frank Martin Sr., a retired MI6 agent and father.
+He picks up Frank Martin Sr., a retired MI6 agent and his father.

 Later that night at the Carlton Cannes Hotel, Anna and Qiao kill Karasov's accountant and hide a prostitute's body before escaping.
 At Frank Jr.'s house, during dinner with his father, Anna calls Frank Jr. for a "transporter" and asks him to meet her at the Hotel Barrière Le Majestic Cannes.
 The next morning, Karasov and Maïssa find his accountant has been killed, and a prostitute's body wearing a necklace from his group is discovered.

 Frank Jr. meets Anna, who tells him to pick her up at the Mediterranean Bank in Monte Carlo, and he agrees.
 He arrives at the bank and encounters three women, including Qiao and Maria.
 Suspicious, Frank asks the women to exit the car, but they threaten him with a gun and show him a live video of Frank Sr. being held at gunpoint to force Frank Jr. to cooperate.
 Frank Jr. manages to evade the police, drives the women to a safe house, and meets with Gina and his father.
 Anna reveals that Frank Sr. was poisoned and will die if Frank Jr. does not follow their demands, as they have the antidote.
 Frank Jr. agrees, and Anna tells him they plan to steal anesthetic gas.
 He finds out that Anna and the women used to be prostitutes for Karasov, with whom he has a shared work history.
 Meanwhile, Karasov and Maïssa learn that the women have stolen a logbook with a list of Karasov’s associates, causing Karasov to realize that Frank Jr. is involved.